patzly/grocy-android/FAQ.md

 (Coming soon)

-On devices with Google Play Services or [microG](https://microg.org/) it is possible to use the APK option with ML Kit as barcode recognition instead of ZXing.
+It is possible to use the APK option with ML Kit as barcode recognition instead of ZXing.
-ML Kit uses (like the names indicates) machine learning approach for barcode recognition and works with a trained model instead of stroke width detection.
+ML Kit uses (like the names indicates) a machine learning approach for barcode recognition and works with a trained model instead of stroke width detection.
 This has many advantages:

 - No horizontal alignment of barcodes necessary